ea-czech-republic/efektivnialtruismus.cz/README.md

 a new user `admin` with password `pass` is created.
 Go to `localhost/admin` to access the administration.

+You will most likely want to have current DB to actually see something useful where content is fetched dynamically.
+Ask e.g. Daniel to get it or copy it from the deployment (if you have access, most likely not) as is at the end of the README.

+When you get the copy of the DB, copy it to the root of this repo under `dev-eacr.sqlite3` name.
+It should be automatically picked up when using docker-compose.

 # Deployment
 ## CI
 There are builds by [CircleCI](https://circleci.com/gh/ea-czech-republic/efektivnialtruismus.cz)